 - David Clark – ASIS International – UK Chapter

-- Joe Connell – Deputy for the Security Commonwealth
+- Joe Connell – Chair / Security Commonwealth

 - Bob Martin CSyP – Association of Security Consultants (ASC)

 - James Kelly – British Security Industry Association (BSIA)